baldurk/renderdoc/docs/window/texture_viewer.rst

   | γ Gamma display

 A proper explanation of this is available in the :ref:`FAQ <gamma-linear-display>`.
-In short, linear data is 'overcorrected' to look as expected, but this behaviour can be overridden by toggling off this option.
+In short, linear data is 'over-corrected' to look as expected, but this behaviour can be overridden by toggling off this option.

 Alpha background
 ~~~~~~~~~~~~~~~~